 - Keeping the tooth moist is very important.
 Place it in a glass of milk, saliva, or in a glass of water if nothing else is available.
 Do not use hydrogen peroxide, rubbing alcohol, or any other liquid than those listed above to preserve the tooth.

 - You can attempt to place the tooth back into the socket, but do not force it.
 Make sure it is facing the right way and place it in gently.

 The important thing is to keep the tooth preserved by keeping it moist until you can get to the dentist.

 Your dentist will try to get your tooth placed back in the socket.
 After flushing the empty socket with water to rinse out debris, the tooth will be replanted.
 Typically, the dentist will then place a splint around the tooth to hold it in place for a few days.
 A root canal may also be necessary to mend the area.
 If there was no damage to the bone in the socket, the root will likely reattach itself within a few weeks, but complete healing can take up to eight weeks.
 Your dentist will reevaluate as time passes to make sure that healing is happening.

-If the tooth cannot be saved, there are several dental options for tooth replacement, and your dentist can discuss these with you to find the best solution.
+If the tooth cannot be saved, there are several dental options for tooth replacement.
+Talking with your dentist can is the best way to find the solution that works for you.
 Only your dentist can properly evaluate whether your tooth can be restored or not, but your best chance for restoration is heading to your dentist’s office right away.
 At Tendercare Dental, we offer Dental Implants that look and feel like your natural teeth.
 With eight convenient locations around the Portland area you’re sure to find an office near you to help with all your dental needs!